Vikram (2022 film)

 Vikram (/vɪkrəm/) is a 2022 Indian Tamil-language action thriller film directed by Lokesh Kanagaraj.
-Produced by Raaj Kamal Films International, and distributed by Red Giant Movies, it is the second instalment in Lokesh Cinematic Universe.
+Produced by Raaj Kamal Films International and Turmeric Media, it is the second instalment in Lokesh Cinematic Universe.
 A spiritual successor to the 1986 film of the same name, the film stars Kamal Haasan in the titular role, alongside Vijay Sethupathi and Fahadh Faasil with Narain, Kalidas Jayaram, Gayathrie, Chemban Vinod Jose, Santhana Bharathi and Elango Kumaravel in supporting roles.
 It revolves around the former commander of a black-ops squad's pilot batch, and his efforts to take down the runner of a drug syndicate Vetti Vagaiyara.

 The film was officially announced in September 2020 under the tentative title Kamal Haasan 232, marking the actor's 232nd film as a lead actor; the official title was announced in November 2020.
 Principal photography commenced in July 2021.
 It was shot across Karaikudi, Chennai, Pondicherry, Coimbatore, and wrapped by late-February 2022.
 The film's soundtrack was composed by Anirudh Ravichander, with the cinematography and editing handled by Girish Gangadharan and Philomin Raj, respectively.

 Vikram was released worldwide on 3 June 2022 to positive reviews from critics.
-It set several box-office records, emerging as the fourth highest-grossing Indian film of 2022 and the fifth highest-grossing Tamil film of all time.
+By the end of its theatrical run, which lasted more than 100 days, the film was reported to have recorded the highest audience footfall in the history of Tamil cinema and grossed over ₹500 crore worldwide.
+Vikram surpassed Baahubali 2: The Conclusion to become the highest-grossing film in Tamil Nadu.
+The film set multiple box-office records as the fourth highest-grossing Indian film of 2022, and the second highest-grossing Tamil film of 2022, and still remains the sixth highest-grossing Tamil film of all time, the fifth highest-grossing film in Tamil Nadu.